Mountain Lake, Minnesota: Original settlement

-Demand for more tillable farmland and construction advances led to the draining of the original lake in 1905–1906, which was located in Mountain Lake township, southeast of town.
-However, in 1937–1938 a dam, bridge, and outlet were constructed by the Works Progress Administration at a new site in Midway township to create a new Mountain Lake.
-This lake, located on the north edge of town, also has an island.
+In 1905–06, demand for more tillable farmland and construction advances led to the draining of the original lake, which was in Mountain Lake township, southeast of town.
+But in 1937–38 the Works Progress Administration built a dam, bridge, and outlet at a new site in Midway township to create a new Mountain Lake.
+This lake, on the north edge of town, also has an island.

-The large island of the original lake – now just a hill amidst the surrounding cornfields – became a county park which has since 1973 been listed on the National Register of Historic Places.
-Archeological evidence suggests that early settler William Mason was not the first to appreciate the unique qualities of the original lake's island.
-Artifacts unearthed in a 1976 dig indicated evidence of habitation as early as 500 BC, thus making the location the oldest human habitation yet to be discovered in the state of Minnesota.
+The large island of the original lake—now just a hill amid the surrounding cornfields—became a county park that has been listed on the National Register of Historic Places since 1973.
+Archeological evidence suggests that Mason was not the first to appreciate the unique qualities of the original lake's island.
+Artifacts unearthed in a 1976 dig indicate evidence of habitation as early as 500 BC, making the location the oldest human habitation yet to be discovered in Minnesota.